Itakyo/Data-science/README.md

 # Data-science
-This repositori is for my data science projects I did with IBM course
+This repository is for my data science projects I did with IBM course